Alan Kelly (politician): Youth politics

-Kelly is thought to have been politicised from an early age.
-In his final year of secondary school, he canvassed for the Labour Party during the 1992 general election.
-He remained active in left-wing politics in university, firstly by establishing the Jim Kemmy Branch of the Labour Party in UCC.
+In Kelly's final year of secondary school, he canvassed for the Labour Party during the 1992 general election.
+He remained active in left-wing politics in university, establishing the Jim Kemmy Branch of the Labour Party in UCC.
 He then became involved in a number of by-elections, local election campaigns in Cork and in the wider Munster area.
-He has stated that he was “politically socialised in Cork.”
+He has stated that he was "politically socialised in Cork".

 Kelly became Chair of Labour Youth in 2000, having previously served as co-chair.
 In 2001 he was a member of the General Council.
 In 2001 and 2002 he was director of the Tom Johnson Summer School and was also a member of the General Election Planning Committee in the period 2001–2002.

-Seanad Éireann: 2007–2009
+Seanad Éireann (2007–2009)

-In 2007, Kelly launched his own political career when he secured election to Seanad Éireann by the Agricultural Panel.
-He was the only Labour Party candidate in that grouping.
-After the election of Eamon Gilmore as leader of the Labour Party in 2007, Kelly was appointed as Labour Party Spokesperson on Tourism and was Seanad Spokesperson on Finance and Local Government.
+In 2007, Kelly was elected to Seanad Éireann on the Agricultural Panel.
+Later in 2007, Eamon Gilmore, the newly elected leader of the Labour Party, appointed Kelly as Spokesperson on Tourism and was Seanad Spokesperson on Finance and Local Government.

-European Parliament: 2009–2011
+European Parliament (2009–2011)

-Kelly was elected as a Member of the European Parliament for the South constituency, at the 2009 European Parliament election, taking the last seat in a tight battle between him, Sinn Féin's Toireasa Ferris and the Independent Kathy Sinnott.
+At the 2009 European Parliament election, Kelly was for the South constituency, taking the last seat in a tight battle between him, Sinn Féin's Toireasa Ferris and the Independent Kathy Sinnott.
 Kelly was a member of the European Parliament's Committee on Internal Market and Consumer Protection.
 He also served on the Delegation for Relations with the United States.

-Dáil Éireann: 2011–present
+Dáil Éireann (2011–present)

-31st Dail & Junior Ministry
+Minister of State (2011–2014)

-Though he promised he would see out his five-year term in the European Parliament, Kelly allowed his name to go forward as a Labour Party candidate at the 2011 general election.
+Though he had promised he would see out his five-year term in the European Parliament, Kelly contested the 2011 general election.
 He ran in the Tipperary North constituency and was successful, receiving 9,559 first preference votes (19.8%) and securing the third and final seat at the expense of Fianna Fáil's sitting TD, Máire Hoctor.
 Phil Prendergast replaced him as MEP for the South constituency.

-When the new coalition government was formed, Kelly joined the junior ministerial ranks as Minister of State for Public and Commuter Transport.
+After the formation of a Fine Gael–Labour coalition government, Kelly was appointed as Minister of State at the Department of Transport, Tourism and Sport with responsibility for Public and Commuter Transport.
 Kelly began receiving death threats during this period.